EMGuyant/inquisitive-nature/_posts/2023-01-10-model-driven-app.md

 The `Group` (and `Area` if enabled) are different levels of containers that hold the navigation links.
 The `Subarea` which are contained within a group are linked to a content type.
 The content types include tables, dashboards, custom pages, web resources, or a URL.

-We will first create a `Accounts and Contacts` group with two subareas.
+We will first create an `Accounts and Contacts` group with two subareas.
 The subareas will be `Accounts` and `Contacts` linked to the associated table.
 Then we will repeat this process creating a second `Dusty Bottle Brewery` group with subareas for `BrewPubs` and `Landlords.`

 ![Power Platform Admin Center](/assets/img/2023-04-01-model-driven-app/12_site_map.gif){: .post__img}